 Connecting with your audience

-Having a Linkedin account isn't just for the benefit of the customers.
-This platform is also filled with like minded people and hundreds of potential collaborators.
+Having a Linkedin account isn’t just for the benefit of the customers.
+This platform is also filled with like-minded people and hundreds of potential collaborators and professional networkers.
 Through building connections and forming online relationships, other businesses may come across your content and want to join forces.
 This could include link building, guest writing, product reviews, product collections or even events.